 Scorpius lept from the sofa and grabbed the delivery.
 He stared at it, putting together the letters Hermione taught him in most of their free time.

-“This is your name,” he said with a proud smile, delivering the letter to Hermione.
+“This is your name,” he said with a proud smile, delivering it to Hermione.

 Draco looked pale, perhaps a little greenish, as he watched the letter transfer hands from Scorpius to Hermione.
 She wasted no time opening it.
 Between the stunned adults and the restless children, she didn’t have the luxury of careful consideration.